Last Updated on 2026年5月8日 by wallzhihu

 All have 30-day refunds – test the kill switch yourself with forced drops.

-Conclusion – Your Kill Switch Checklist for 2026
+Conclusion – Your Kill Switch Checklist for this year

 A kill switch isn’t marketing fluff – it’s the last line of defense when your VPN fails (and it will fail eventually).